 1.2 Results

-Genes randomly chosen for the training sets reflect the same ratio of positive and negative labels as seen in the full data set (769/3500 = 21%)

 Semi-supervised method (red) tends to have smaller variance and more stable AUC across various training percentages.
 LASSO (blue) outperforms the other two supervised methods - SVM (aquamarine) and Random Forest (light blue).
 At low training sizes (≤ 2%), semi-supervised method is more consistent in AUC performance than the three supervised methods.
 Semi-supervised method outperforms LASSO when contamination rate is 50% and training size is ≤ 2%. (b) Semi-supervised method has a smaller variance compared to LASSO at training sizes less than ≤ 3% regardless of contamination levels. (c) Semi-supervised method has a lower CV compared to LASSO across all training sizes and contamination levels.

-Five of 22 variables were removed from the analysis due to their low content.
-At lower training sizes, their low content resulted in deterministic models.
-Unique initial seeds were chosen based on the 100 iterations, training set sizes ranging from 1% to 10%, and contamination rates ranging from 0% to 90%.
-Only seeds without a column of all zeroes were selected for analysis.
-Positive and negative labels at each training size matched the ratios in the full data set.
-For example, among the 3500 yeast genes, there are 769 essential genes resulting in a 21% ratio.
-At 1% training size, 35 randomly chosen genes contained 7 positive labels ( 21% of 35) and 28 negative labels for supervised methods while semi-supervised methods analyzed 35 positively labeled genes.
-In order to mimic contamination, negative labels were reassigned a positive label at rates of 0% to 90%.

 (a) At 1% training level, LASSO kernel densities of posterior probabilities exhibit an uni-modal distribution while semi-supervised methods exhibit multi-modal behaviors.
 Note that semi-supervised method does not change as the contamination rate increases.
 Semi-supervised method does not utilize negative labels, thus, alleviating the turbulence caused by contamination. (b) At 5% training level, LASSO kernel densities of posterior probabilities continue to exhibit uni-modal distributions while semi-supervised methods maintain their multi-modal behaviors.

-1

 Supervised methods such as LASSO with uni-modal distributions do not intrinsically show a clear optimal cutoff compared to the multi-modality of semi-supervised predicted probabilities.